Hermann Stępień

-Hermann Stępień (21 October 1910 – 19 July 1943) was a Polish Roman Catholic martyr.
+Karol Hermann Stępień, OFM Conv.
+(21 October 1910 – 19 July 1943) was a Polish Conventual Franciscan priest who was martyred by the Nazis doing World War II.

 Early life

 Karol Stępień was born into a poor family on 21 October 1910, in Łódź, Poland.

 Stępień was educated in Łódź.
 He attended the Franciscan seminary in Lviv, graduating in 1929.
 He then attended the Pontifical University of St. Bonaventure in Rome.
 He was ordained as a Franciscan priest in 1937 in Rome, taking the religious name "Hermann".
 Stępień returned to Poland, where he earned a Master's degree in Theology from Lviv University.

 Vocation

 Stępień served as a Francisco priest in Radomsko and Vilnius.
 In 1940, he was asked by Bishop Kazimierz Bukraba of the Roman Catholic Diocese of Pinsk to go to Piaršai to help their parish priest, Achille Puchala.

 When the Nazis invaded in 1943, Stępień decided to stay and keep preaching.
 He declared: "Pastors cannot leave the believers!"

 Death

 On 19 July 1943, the Nazis took Stępień, Puchala and their parishioners to a barn in Borowikowszczyzna (today Borovikovshchina in Valozhyn District, Belarus), which they set on fire, thus murdering them all together.